 Glendoe hydro scheme

-In 2009, the first major hydro electric power station to be built in Scotland for almost 30 years, Glendoe on the eastern shore of Loch Ness, began generating electricity.
+In 2009, Glendoe, the first major hydro electric power station to be built in Scotland for almost 30 years, began generating electricity.

-Engineers began planning the Glendoe project as far back as October 2001.
+Engineers began planning the Glendoe project, on the eastern shores of Loch Ness, as far back as October 2001.
 Formal construction work at the site started over four years later, in January 2006.
 It involved constructing a 960 metre-wide dam on the River Taff to create a new reservoir some 600 metres above the power station, giving it the greatest head of any hydro electric power station in the UK.

 An 8.6 kilometre tunnel connects the reservoir to the power station that is built 250 metres below ground level, about two kilometres from the banks of Loch Ness.
 Although some of the tunnel was created using traditional drill and blast techniques that would have been familiar to the Tunnel Tigers of the last century, much of its length was bored out using a massive tunnelling machine named Eliza Janeby local schoolchildren.